wjayesh/mahilo/README.md

 ### Session management for persistent conversations
 - The `Session` class is designed to manage conversation sessions for each agent.
 It stores the conversation history in a file for persistence.
 - The messages from the queue or the shared context are not stored to avoid duplication and redundancy.

+### Multi-provider LLM support
+- Mahilo uses [LiteLLM](https://github.com/BerriAI/litellm) to support a wide range of LLM providers and models.
+- You can easily switch between different models and providers by setting the `MAHILO_LLM_MODEL` environment variable in the format `provider/model`.
+- For detailed documentation, see [LLM Integration](docs/llm_integration.md).

 ## Contributing